Sawall-Lab/Lab_management/5_Live_coral_measurements/3D_Models_Agisoft_Metashape_Pro.md

   <img src="../images/Agisoft_Photo_Cloud.png" alt="Agisoft Photo Cloud" width="400">
 </p>

-3.Check coverage and alignments (alignment problems occur if on the platform are not properly detected in the image; if misalignment occurs see “Troubleshooting”).
+3. Check coverage and alignments (alignment problems occur if on the platform are not properly detected in the image; if misalignment occurs see “Troubleshooting”).
     - To check coverage, click the [camera button](../images/Agisoft_Camera_Button.png) along the top taskbar and a photo cloud should appear.
     - Aim for coverage roughly like below: